TimeMagazineLabs/babynames/README.md

 ##License

 This script is provided free and open-source by Time under the MIT license.
 If you use it, you are politely encouraged to acknowledge Time and link to this page.

+The dictionary file [dict/2of12.txt](dict/2of12.txt) is from the [12 Dicts project](http://wordlist.aspell.net/12dicts-readme/), which is in the public domain.